 - 10.3.1.4 All natural drainage ways must be preserved at their natural gradients and must not be filled or converted to a closed system unless approved as part of the site plan review. - 10.3.1.5 The design of the stormwater drainage system must provide for the disposal of stormwater without damage to streets, adjacent properties, downstream properties, soils, and vegetation. - 10.3.1.6 The design of the storm drainage systems must be fully cognizant of upstream runoff which must pass over or through the site to be developed and provide for this movement. - 10.3.1.7 The biological and chemical properties of the receiving waters must not be degraded by the stormwater runoff from the development site.
 The use of oil and grease traps in manholes, the use of on-site vegetated waterways, and vegetated buffer strips along waterways and drainage swales, and the reduction in use of deicing salts and fertilizers may be required, especially where the development stormwater discharges into a gravel aquifer area or other water supply source, or a great pond.

-As there will be no clearing on the site, there will be no effect on current stormwater flow.
+Since there will be no clearing or construction on the site (as an existing building and parking area are being used) there will be no effect on current stormwater flow.

 10.3.2 Erosion Control